About

 The Belleville Arts Foundation, Inc.

 In 2005, a group of musicians approached the church about using The Meetinghouse for concerts and the Belleville Roots Music Series was born.
 The series draws music lovers and performers from far and wide and has become an important pillar of the Newburyport cultural scene.
+Since its beginning, the series focused on educating audiences about roots music and has incorporated local performing arts schools into its events.

 Board Members